 We are most grateful to all the performers for giving so readily and enthusiastically of their time.
 On St Patrick’s Day we held an afternoon and evening workshop, where we shared information about the network and worked on each of the songs.
 Network members were able to discuss possible interpretations of the songs, referring to their historical and cultural contexts and sharing information with the singers about individual performers of the period who were often famous for their renditions of specific songs.
 The following day, we all met again in the afternoon before the final performance in the evening.

 Our network members who selected repertoire and attended the workshop and performance were Oskar Cox Jensen (London), Sarah McCleave (Belfast), Elizabeth Edwards (Aberystwyth) and Kirsteen McCue (Glasgow).
-Our network members and our performers have shared their reflections with us in two accompanying blogs on the website which you can find here.
+Our network members and our performers have shared their reflections with us in two accompanying blogs on the website which you can find here and here.

 You can find out more information about the songs performed by reading our programme and you can watch and listen to the event itself by clicking on the video here.
 Several of the performances of individual songs are also embedded in our series of Song Stories on the website.